 Children on Campus: NMSU-A is an institution of higher education.
 Therefore, parents are urged to leave children at home and/or in the care of an adult.
 Children must ALWAYS be attended by a responsible adult when on campus.
 Leaving children unattended (on the patio, in the Student Union, in lounges, outside classrooms, etc.) is not permitted.
 Children are permitted in classrooms at the instructor’s discretion.
 Children must not be permitted to disrupt classes.

 Counseling: Counseling services are not available on the campus.
 The advising department has a referral list of community resources for those students who need such resources is available at Student Services.
 Drop by or call (575) 439-3600 for assistance.

 Degree Audit: Students have access to the Degree Audit System (STAR) available through their student online account at https://my.nmsu.edu.
 To self check progress toward a degree, students must select the college, the degree, and the year they meet the requirements.
 See an Advisor for assistance, if necessary.

 Library: The David H. Townsend Library provides information services and research assistance to NMSU-A students, faculty, and staff, as well as to community residents.
-The library has over 40 PCs and laptops available and also checks out laptops to students which can be taken anywhere in the library building.
+The library has over 40 PCs available and also checks out laptops to students which can be taken anywhere in the library building.
 The library provides access to about 20,000 ebooks and tens of thousands of online journals and magazines.
-In addition, the library has available in print format approximately 35,000 books, 90 journal and magazine subscriptions, and over 3,500 videos.
-The library also provides study space and group study rooms.
-Research assistance is available on a “drop in” basis, as well as through tours and class sessions.
+In addition, the library has approximately 35,000 books and 75 magazines in print format, as well as over 3,500 videos.
+Townsend Library also provides individual study spaces and group study rooms.
+Research assistance is available on a “drop in” basis, as well as through formal class sessions.
 For hours and additional information please see the library web site at http://nmsua.edu/library.

 Resource Centers: The Language Lab Resource Center provides tutoring and assistance in Spanish and German languages.